ropensci/spocc/README.md

 ```

 ```
-An object of class "occdat"
+An object of class "spocc"
 Slot "meta":
 $time
 [1] "2013-10-14 17:24:09 PDT"